-We use a half teaspoon of cayenne pepper powder in the recipe.
+We use half a teaspoon of cayenne pepper powder in the recipe.
 It adds some significant spiciness to the pie.
-But, feel free to adjust the amount used to your liking.
-If you’re one who’s looking for just a touch of warmth, well 1/4 a teaspoon is likely plenty.
+But feel free to adjust the amount used to your liking.
+If you’re looking for just a touch of warmth, 1/4 a teaspoon is likely plenty.

 Cayenne Spiced Pumpkin Pie